youngerfill/rabot/allhelp.rst

-  This means, respectively: display line numbers, search recursively through the directory tree, skip binary files and use the PCRE regex flavor.
+  This means, respectively: display line numbers, search recursively through the directory tree, skip binary files and use the PCRE regex flavour.

-  Additionally, directories named '.git', '.hg', '.svn' or '.bzr' will be skipped during the search, and output will be displayed in colour.
+  Additionally, directories named '.git', '.hg', '.svn', '.bzr' or 'CVS' will be skipped during the search and output will be displayed in colour.

   See also: 'fnd'